vdclab/vdclab-wiki/MicrobesOnline.md

 ## User Notes

+#### MicrobsOnline general
 - Registered users are able to add annotations.
 - You can access and download full genome information (including tRNA, rRNA and CRISPR/CRISPR spacer sequences and Pseudogene sequences derived from either RNA or protein-coding genes)
 - The database indexes genes by VIMSS gene IDs.
 - Performing a gene search gives you access to a huge amount of relevant information.
 - The genomes have not been updated since 2014, but still place that useful becasue it combines so much information espcially for the reference genomes.

+#### Phyletic Pattern
+The genome selector lets you choose which genomes you are interested in.
+Type the first few letters of the genome name (e.g., "esc" for Escherichia coli) to get a short list of candidates, and then double-click on the ones you want.
+Your current selection is shown in the middle box.

+The genome selector also lets you choose phylogenetic groups of genomes.
+For example, if you want to search for the presence of a specific capability across the Gammaproteobacteria, type "gamm", double-click on "Gammaproteobacteria", and then type in your keyword at the right.
+You can search all available genomes by selecting "cellular organisms".
+Other high-level groups include "Bacteria" and "Archaea".

+When your list of genomes is finished push the "Add present" or "Add absent" to set up if you are looking genes that are present or absent from these phyla.

 ## Citation